Unlimiter/put/README.md

 # Put

-Put is a tool written in C++ for writing text to the standard output that has more features than `echo`.
+Put is a tool written in C++ for writing text to the standard output in a stylish way.

 ## Installation